Baby-sitting Chapter 22

 Friday, September 17, 1976

 Later in the day, I went out in the backyard to pick an apple.
-Bent has told me if I ever want an apple or a pear, I have to ask first.
-There are so many apples and most of them fall to the ground and go to waste, but I thought I better respect his request.
+Bent has told me that if I ever want an apple or a pear, I have to ask first.
+There are so many apples, and most of them fall to the ground and go to waste, but I thought I’d better respect his request.
 I didn’t know where he was, so I asked Mom if I could pick an apple.
-She answered, “Sure.”
-As I was picking the apple, Bent saw me and came running while he yelled at me.
-“If you want to eat MY apples, you are to eat the ones on the ground!
-You are NEVER to pick the apples off the trees!”
-I guess he feels the apples on the trees are too good for me, but he doesn’t mind me eating the ones that are on the ground bruised, filled with worms and ants crawling all over them.
-If this was how he felt, I don’t know why he can’t just tell me.
-I don’t understand why he feels it is necessary to yell at me like this.
+She said, “Sure.”

-While we lived in Canada I was only allowed 6 oz of powdered milk a day, but now that we live in Denmark they don’t have powdered milk.
-At dinner time Mom drank two glasses of milk.
+While we lived in Canada, I was only allowed 6 oz of powdered milk a day, but now that we live in Denmark, they don’t have powdered milk.
+At dinner time, Mom drank two glasses of milk.
 I asked if I could have some too.
 Mom quickly responded, “No, the milk is almost all gone.”

-After dinner, when Bent had left the table, I told Mom that where I babysit, the milkman delivers milk and other dairy products for free.
-Bent overheard what I was saying so he came running back into the living room and started to yell at me again.
-I told him there was no need for him to yell at me like this and the only reason I gave mom this information was so she wouldn’t have to carry milk from town.
+I told him there was no need for him to yell at me like this, and the only reason I gave Mom this information was so she wouldn’t have to carry milk from town.
 I just thought having the milkman come might lighten the load.
 This only made Bent angrier.
-He demanded I shut up and then he called me the usual names, “No-good-for-nothing!
+He demanded I shut up, and then he called me the usual names, “No-good-for-nothing!
 Snot- Nosed, Brat!”
-Mom never defended me.
-Instead, she started to kiss Bent as she smiled at him.
-Before I knew it, they were making out pretty heavily.
-I felt most uncomfortable.
-I am not allowed to leave the table unless I ask first.
-I asked if I could be excused from the table.
-Neither one of them answered me.
-Mom just looked at me and laughed.

 Sunday, September 19, 1976